Use the Lexology Navigator tool to compare the answers in this article with those from other jurisdictions.

 - it remains valid for as long as there is no change in law.

-Bilateral or multilateral advance pricing agreements that are to be negotiated through the SIF follow the same principles.
+Bilateral or multilateral advance pricing agreements that are to be negotiated through the State Secretariat for International Finance follow the same principles.

 How long does it typically take to conclude an advance pricing agreement?